atk14/DbMole/README.md

 At first, define the global function dbmole_connection which returns connection to the database.

-At this example only one Postgresql database is considered.
+Only one Postgresql database is considered in this example.

     function dbmole_connection($dbmole){
       return pg_connect("dbname=testing_database host=localhost user=test password=test123");
     }

-Let's use DbMole:
+#### Instantiating

     $dbmole = PgMole::GetInstance();